Yuchi language: Phonology

 The language has 49 sounds, 38 of which are consonants, and the remaining 11 are vowels.
 This number is more than twice that of most Southeastern Native American languages.

 Vowels

 Yuchi has oral and nasal vowels.
 Oral vowels are defined as being created by the raising of the soft palate to the nasopharyngeal wall, creating a velopharyngeal space within the oral cavity; nasal vowels, on the other hand, are typically defined as being created by the lowering of the soft palate, allowing air to escape through the nasal cavity.

 Two vowel charts appears below.
-Note that the vowels below represent the phonetic inventory, meaning the set of all (or most) sounds in the language.
+The vowels below represent the phonetic inventory, meaning the set of all (or most) sounds in the language.
 The phonemic inventory, those sounds which contrastively mark differences in meaning, are highlighted in the list below the vowel charts.

 The phonemic vowels of Yuchi are /i, u, e, o, æ, a, ĩ, ẽ, õ, æ̃, ã/; some levels of phonological or morphological variation must therefore be occurring in order for all of the sounds above to be possible.